 Despite the good news about dental health, tooth decay remains one of the most common diseases of childhood.
 According to the Centers for Disease Control and Prevention (CDC):

-For over 60 years, water fluoridation has proved to be a safe and cost-effective way to reduce dental caries.
+For more than 60 years, water fluoridation has proved to be a safe and cost-effective way to reduce dental caries.
 Today, water fluoridation is estimated to reduce tooth decay by 20%-40%.

-As of 2002, CDC statistics show that almost 60% of the U.S. population receives fluoridated water through the taps in their homes.
+As of 2012, CDC statistics show that more than 60% of the U.S. population receives fluoridated water through the taps in their homes.
 Some communities have naturally occurring fluoride in their water; others add it at water-processing plants.

-Your doctor or dentist may know whether local water supplies contain optimal levels of fluoride, between 0.7 and 1.2 ppm (parts fluoride per million parts of water).
-If your water comes from a public system, you could also call your local water authority or public health department, or check online at the Environmental Protection Agency's (EPA) database of local water safety reports.
+Your doctor or dentist may know whether local water supplies contain optimal levels of fluoride, which is 0.7 milligrams per liter of water (previously it was a range of 0.7 to 1.2 milligrams).
+If your water comes from a public system, you also can call your local water authority or public health department, or check online at the Environmental Protection Agency's (EPA) database of local water safety reports.

 If you use well water or water from a private source, fluoride levels should be checked by a laboratory or public health department.

-Some parents purchase bottled water for their kids to drink instead of tap water.
+Some parents buy bottled water for their kids to drink instead of tap water.
 Most bottled waters lack fluoride, but fluoridated bottled water is now available.
 If fluoride is added, the manufacturer is required to list the amount.
-If fluoride concentration is greater than 0.6 ppm up to 1.0 ppm, you might see the health claim "Drinking fluoridated water may reduce the risk of tooth decay" on the label.
+If fluoride concentration is greater than 0.6 ppm (parts per million), you might see the health claim "Drinking fluoridated water may reduce the risk of tooth decay" on the label.

 Opponents of water fluoridation have questioned its safety and effectiveness; however, there has been little evidence to support these concerns.

-Scientific research continues to support the benefits of fluoride when it comes to prevention of tooth decay and its safety at current recommended levels of 0.7 to 1.2 ppm.
+Scientific research continues to show the benefits of fluoride when it comes to prevention of tooth decay and its safety.
 Dramatic reductions in tooth decay in the past 30 years is attributed to fluoridation of the water supply, and parents and health professionals should continue to ensure that kids receive enough fluoride to prevent cavities.

 The American Dental Association (ADA), the United States Public Health Service (USPHS), the American Academy of Pediatric (AAP), and the World Health Organization (WHO), among many other national and international organizations, endorse community water fluoridation.
-The CDC recognized fluoridation of water as one of the 10 greatest public health achievements of the 20th century.
+In fact, the CDC recognized fluoridation of water as one of the 10 greatest public health achievements of the 20th century.

 Your family dentist or pediatric dentist (one who specializes in the care of children's teeth) is a great resource for information about dental care and fluoride needs.
 A dentist can help you understand more about how fluoride affects the teeth, and may even recommend applying a topical fluoride varnish during routine dental visits.